-By using GME's constraint manager, PICML constraints can be (1) evaluated automatically (triggered by a specified modeling event such as attempting a connection between ports of two components) or on demand, (2) prioritized to control order of evaluation and severity of violation, and/or (3) applied globally or to one or more individual model elements
+By using GME's constraint manager, PICML constraints can be (1) evaluated automatically (triggered by a specified modeling event) or on demand, (2) prioritized to control order of evaluation and severity of violation, and/or (3) applied globally or to one or more individual model elements

 Application to the UAV example scenario.
 In the context of our UAV application, the components of a single stream can be modeled as a CCM assembly.
 PICML enables the visual inspection of types of ports of components and the connection between compatible ports, including flagging error when attempting connection between incompatible ports.
-For example, PICML will flag attempts to connect incompatible LocalResourceManager receptacles with the facets of the Qoskets in a stream in the UAV scenario.
-By constraining the direction of flow of information, PICML also ensures that the global policies that are set by the SystemResourceManager are honored by the LocalResourceManagers of the individual streams.
 PICML also differentiates different types of connections using visual cues, such as dotted lines and color, to quickly compare the structure of an assembly.
-By providing a visual environment coupled with rules defining valid constructs, PICML therefore resolves many problems described in Section 3.2.3 with ensuring consistent component interactions.
+By providing a visual environment coupled with rules defining valid constructs, PICML therefore resolves many problems described in Section 2.2.2 with ensuring consistent component interactions.
 By enforcing the constraints during creation of component models and interconnections - and by disallowing connections to be made between incompatible ports - PICML completely eliminates the manual effort required to perform these kinds of checks.